 - False Rape Accusation: Or statutory rape, anyway.
 Delores Purdy accuses Sam Wood of impregnating her to cover for Ralph Henshaw.

 - Feet-First Introduction: Tibbs, disembarking from the train during the opening credits.
 We don't see his face (or see him again at all) until some ten minutes into the film.

 - "London, England" Syndrome: When they first meet, Tibbs tells Gillespie he's from Philadelphia, Pennsylvania, not Philadelphia, Mississippi.
 Gillespie was checking which Philly Tibbs was referring to.note

-- Momma's Boy: The reason Tibbs was in Sparta in the first place was that he was on his way back from visiting his mother.
+- Momma's Boy: The reason Tibbs is in Sparta in the first place is that he's changing trains on his way back from visiting his mother.